-This time I’m taking you hiking in one of Nice’s most beautiful valleys and a great favourite with the locals themselves; the timelessly beautiful Vésubie Valley.
+This time I’m taking you hiking in one of Nice’s most beautiful valleys and a great favorite with the locals themselves; the timelessly beautiful Vésubie Valley.

 This valley is where many Niçois natives have their second homes and I was introduced it many moons ago when I was a student at Nice University.
-It quickly captured my heart and it is one of my all time favourite valleys to explore time and time again, as it is full of secret beauty spots.
+It quickly captured my heart and it is one of my all-time favorite valleys to explore time and time again, as it is full of secret beauty spots.

-Don’t forget to take extra layers of clothing as the weather becomes cooler, including gloves and hat.
+Don’t forget to take extra layers of clothing as the weather becomes cooler, including gloves and a hat.
 You’ll need plenty of water and your protein bars to keep your energy up.
-Make sure your have proper hiking boots to keep your feet protected and stable, a ruck sack and professional hiking gear that allows you to adapt your clothing to the season.
+Make sure you have proper hiking boots to keep your feet protected and stable, a rucksack and professional hiking gear that allows you to adapt your clothing to the season.

 Walking sticks are really important.
 Not only do they help you on the ascents and descents but also enable you to have a more complete workout by exercising the upper body and your core muscles.
 Sunglasses are a must and never forget to apply sun cream to your face all year round.
 You will find the mountain sunshine surprisingly strong.